amicuchu/NintendoClientsWiki/Debug-Protocol.md

 | Bool | True if the api recorder is enabled |

 # (4) GetApiCalls
+This method returns `RendezVous::InvalidConfiguration` if the api recorder is disabled.

 ## Request
 | Type | Description |
 | --- | --- |